Strategy11/formidable-forms/readme.txt

 = How can I get access to all advanced features? =
 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Pro</a>.
 A Pro license gives you access to the full version of Formidable for more advanced options, Formidable Views, graphs and stats, priority support, and Formidable Add-ons!

-= Can I create a Payment Form with Formidable? =
+= Can this form maker create a Payment Form? =

 Yes!
 You can create payment and donation forms.
 We make it easy to accept payments using Stripe, PayPal, and Authorize.net.

 Our Stripe integration helps you quickly accept credit card payments online.
 Our PayPal forms allow you to accept PayPal payments, subscriptions, and donations online.

-= Which field types does Formidable offer? =
+= Which form field types does Formidable offer? =

 Our online form maker comes with all the powerful fields that you need to create a solution-focused form, fast!